 Arguably it’s not the best idea to keep records on paper as data storage is cheap, secure and has no physical size.
 But if it ain’t broke, don’t fix it!
 Whether it is too expensive a job to digitise all paper files, or these records are too valuable, having storage rooms is still a good enough solution.
 Optimising its space is however another issue altogether and needs to be dealt with when the time comes.

-If you need any help with selecting a proper system for paper records, fill in your email down below and we’ll do our best to help!
+If you need any help with selecting a proper system for paper records, let us know in the comments below!